18F/10x-translation-service/README.md

 ## Tasks

-1. Setup an instance of Pootle
+1. Setup an instance of [Pootle][pootle].
-1. Pilot a translation service with a single multilingual project
+1. Pilot a [translation service][translate-app] with a single multilingual project.
-1. Demonstrate how content gets in and how translations get out
+1. Demonstrate how content gets in and how translations get out.
-1. Get feedback
+1. Get feedback.
-1. Document what worked and what did not
+1. Document what worked and what did not and any opportunities.

 ## Progress